amarnathk022007-sketch/amarnathk022007-sketch/README.md

 <h1 align="center">Hi there, I'm Amarnath K 👋</h1>

 <p align="center">
-  1st Year Data Science Student | KMCT College of Engineering
+  1st Year AI and Data Science Student | KMCT College of Engineering for Emerging Technologies and Management, Perinthalmanna
 </p>

 ---

 ### 🎓 About Me

-- 🌱 Currently pursuing a **B.Tech in Data Science** at **KMCT College of Engineering**
+- 🌱 Currently pursuing a **B.Tech in AI and Data Science** at **KMCT College of Engineering for Emerging Technologies and Management, Perinthalmanna**
 - 🖥️ Completed my **Higher Secondary Education in Computer Science** at **GBHSS Manjeri**
 - 👮 **Student Police Cadet (SPC) Alumnus** (Secondary Level) — trained in discipline, civic responsibility, and community service
 - 🤝 **NSS Alumnus** — completed **2 years of volunteer service** at the Higher Secondary level, contributing to social and community initiatives
-- 💡 Passionate about building a strong foundation in programming and data-driven thinking
+- 💡 Passionate about **Multi-Agent Systems** and **Artificial Intelligence**, and building a strong foundation in programming and logical thinking

 ---